hilaryrowe/documentation3/analysisTab/buildingDataVisCharts.md

     ![](analysisTabDataVisOption.png)

+ 4. On the Filter Bar, select the type of data you want to review from the Data Type selector (Cyles, Downtime, or Parts).
- 4. On the Filter Bar, select the asset or assets and date range from the Asset Picker and Date Filter.
+ 5. On the Filter Bar, select the asset or assets and date range from the Asset Picker and Date Filter.
  3. Select an option from the Y Axis picker.
  4. xx